ilyakichigin/B_chr_characterizaton/README.md

+# Introduction

-Pipeline containing a set of tools processing Next Generation Sequence data obtained from Degenerate Oligonucleotide Primed PCR libraries of isolated (flow sorted or microdissected) chromosomes to get some statistics and graphs.
-Pipeline has been designed for B chromosome data analysis but may be used for any sequence data.
-Starting point and input for this pipeline is paired end fastq files containing reads.
+DOPseq_analyzer is a a set of tools for processing of Illumina sequencing data obtained from Degenerate Oligonucleotide Primed PCR libraries of isolated (flow sorted or microdissected) chromosomes.
+The result is the division of the genome used as reference into regions, which can be further interpreted as target (specific to isolated chromosomes) or contamination (non-specific).
+Note that these regions cannot be used 'as is' and require manual inspection and correction.

-To start pipeline go to pipeline folder and use files located there.
-Additional information is in config file.
+Currently, two pipelines are implemented:
+1. Analysis of B chromosomes (pipeline/b_dopseq_pipe.py) includes read trimming, alignment to reference genome, contamination filtering, region calling and statistics calculation.
+It is suitable for reference genomes assembled up to the chromosomes.
+2. Analysis of anole microchromosomes (anolis/pipeline/anolis_dopseq_pipe.py) includes similar steps.
+It is optimized for reference genomes consisting of scaffolds and has a possibility to handle WGA libraries.

+# Installation and usage

 Dependancies: